vicvv/DEVOPS1/AWS_tools/Snapshots_py/README.txt

 Usage:
 All needed parametes are hardcoded in AWS_8_helper.
 In order to run the script please replace the hardcoded parameters with your own.
-The script always works correctly in debug mode and not so correctly in run mode
+The script always works correctly in debug mode and not so correctly in run mode due to the latency